Skip to main content

 }

-• Click No to discard the changes.
-In this case, a user can move the focus away from the row.
-The rollback only occurs if data source objects implement the System.ComponentModel.IEditableObject interface.
+• Click No: Discards changes.
+The rollback occurs only if data source objects implement the System.ComponentModel.IEditableObject interface.

-• The ExceptionMode property allows you to specify which action to perform when a user enters an invalid value.
-You can display a message box with an error description (default behavior), throw an exception, display an error icon, or ignore this exception.
+ExceptionMode Specifies how the grid reacts to an invalid value.
+Options include: display a message box (the default setting), throw an exception, display an error icon, or ignore the error.

-• The ErrorText property allows you to specify an additional error description that is displayed in the error window before the “Do you want to correct the value?” string.
+ErrorText Specifies additional text displayed before the “Do you want to correct the value?” prompt in the error window.

 <dxg:GridControl ItemsSource="{Binding TaskList}">